 So she switched to eating Paleo and tracked progress meticulously using Fitbit.
 In the end, she shed 41 pounds and won $10,000.
 But, best of all, she learned good health habits (and made enough money to take a trip to Cancun for a week).

-Teresa, Anastasia and millions of others have used HealthyWage to get paid to lose weight.
+Teresa, Anastasia, and millions of others have used HealthyWage to get paid to lose weight.
 So, the question is: how does HealthyWage work?
 And is HealthyWage legit?
 Or a scam?
-We answer of all of those questions and more in our new HealthyWage review.
+We answer all of those questions and more in our new HealthyWage review.

 Let’s face it: the process of losing weight isn’t fun.
 It involves doing things we don’t always enjoy (exercising) and denying ourselves things we love (milkshakes, in my case).
 Healthy Wage exists to make it easier for you to reach your weight loss goals.

 How Does HealthyWage Work?

 HealthyWage lets you make a bet with yourself.
 The bet?
 You earn cash as you lose weight and stick to your goals.
 But, if you don’t lose weight, you lose your money.
 It’s as simple as that.

 HealthyWage has been around since 2009 and exists to make fitness “fun and effective.”
 It’s an innovative take on the problem of obesity, and one that resonates with many people.

 After all, motivations differ, and everyone who successfully loses weight and keeps it off is motivated by something.
 Our HealthyWage review uncovered quite a few people motivated by the idea of cash!

 Their study found that offering even a little cash incentive dramatically increased success rates for weight loss and other self-improvement programs.

 Financial incentives motivated people to lose weight, of course.
 Interestingly, the more of a person’s own money was at risk, the more likely they were to succeed in their weight loss goals.